Chapter 1: Just Today

 Misaki nodded, meeting his questioning gaze with her huge green eyes.

-"It started when he made fun of my hair like, last time, but I ignored him— just like mom said I should!"
-Her voice became slightly chirpy that Kakashi smiled at her sudden change of mood.
-But Her daughter's countenance turned more sullen as she continued.
+"It started when he made fun of my hair like last time, but I ignored him— just like mom said I should!" she professed earnestly.
+But her daughter's countenance turned more sullen as she continued.
 "I think that might have pissed him off even more, so he knocked over my violin case to get my attention, popping it open.
-I was picking up the rest of the stuff that fell out of it when he decided to grab my hair."
-Kakashi grimaced at the visual but Misaki continued.
-"My bow was already in my hand, I think, but it felt...different.
-I didn't think it would be so sharp to pierce through the wall behind him."
+I was picking up the rest of the stuff that fell out of it when he decided to grab my hair.."

 And yet, the same two little words had somehow wormed into the back of his mind.
 He couldn't remember how or when, only that it had become a nagging voice inside him, persistent and sounding like the most important truth he could ever hang on to.